 Solutions that try to satisfy everyone usually sway no one and solve nothing

 Whenever we face problems, different people suggest different solutions.
 Because everyone is irreducibly individual, people often have irreducibly different opinions.
-While deciding which solution to adopt, we may fall prey to a common human weakness of wanting to satisfy everyone.
+While deciding which solution to adopt, we may fall prey to a common human weakness: wanting to satisfy everyone.

+What, then, can we do?
+To stand up.
 If we are strongly convinced, using our God-given intelligence and experience, that a particular solution is the best, we may need to stand apart from those who differ.
 Of course, before finalizing, we can give their suggestion due consideration and while finalizing, we needn’t insensitively diss them.
-But sensitivity isn’t sentimentality; we need to unsentimentally stick to our choice.
+But sensitivity isn’t sentimentality; when necessary, we need to unsentimentally stick to our choice.

 The courage to stand apart is needed when facing not just life’s many specific problems, but also life itself.
 Life is inherently problematic being marred by mortality and misery (Bhagavad-gita 13.09).
 Gita wisdom recommends the spiritualization of human consciousness as the ultimate solution for both life’s problems and life itself.
-When we evolve spiritually, we can better resolve sustainably or tolerate gracefully.
+When we evolve spiritually, we can deal with problems better: either by resolving sustainably or tolerating gracefully.

 When we choose to become spiritual, many non-spiritual people may be upset; we will need to distance ourselves from them and their mundane interests (Bhagavad-gita 13.11).
 In due course, when our spirituality keeps us internally strong amid life’s challenges and helps us tackle complex situations effectively, non-spiritualists may be won over.